 You probably already know that it’s important to pay your bills on time.
 What you might not know is that “on time” really means within 30 days of the due date.
 If, for example, you have a payment due on the first of the month but you can’t pay until the fifth, it will not negatively affect your credit score.
 You might be charged a late fee, though, so try to pay your bills before their due dates.

 If you are having trouble paying your bills on time or you can’t get your score up by paying your bills and paying down your balances, a credit counselor can help by telling you whether debt consolidation or other measures are good for you to consider.
 Be aware that it does take some time to clean up poor credit; this is not an instant fix.
+Credit repair services can also help you make fixes to your credit.

 If you follow the above steps for a year or two, you will see that your credit score improves substantially.
 In time, you should be able to achieve a score in the 800s.